DISB: Disability Studies (Undergraduate)

 Attributes: Liberal

 This course is the second level of Direct Support Professional certification.
 The focus will be on topics specific to working with individuals and their families.
 Topics to be covered include: provision of person centered supports, assessment, supporting health and wellness, communication, and building and maintaining friendships and relationships.
-NOTE: This course is only for those individuals interested in the DSP level 2 certification.
-Prerequisites: The student must have completed the DSP 1 course.

 This course is the second level of Direct Support Professional certification.
 The focus will be on topics specific to working with organizations and the community.
 Topics to be covered include: documentation, advocacy, organizational participation, and community service and networking.
-NOTE: This course is only for those individuals interested in the DSP level 2 certification.
-Prerequisites: The student needs to have completed DSP 1 and DSP 2 - Individual.

 This course is the third level of Direct Support Professional certification.
 Topics to be covered include: participant empowerment, facilitation of services, community living skills and supports, vocational, educational, and career support, training, self development, building and maintaining friendships and relationships, advocacy, and organizational participation.
-NOTE: This course is only for those individuals interested in the DSP level 3 certification.
-Prerequisites: The student must have completed DSP 1 and 2.

 This course is for individuals interested in obtaining Frontline Supervision Certification.
 Topics to be covered include: health, wellness, and safety, direct support, cultural awareness and responsiveness, participant support and plan development, monitoring and assessment, facilitating community inclusion across the lifespan, advocacy and public relations, service management and quality assurance, promotional professional relations and teamwork, staff recruitment, selection, and hiring, development, leadership, professionalism, and self-development.
-NOTE: This course is only for those individuals interested in the DSP FLS certification.
-Prerequisites: An individual must have completed DSP 1, 2, and 3 courses.

 Students have the opportunity to develop individualized studies with their mentor in Disability Studies (DISB).
 Registration for this class must be approved by the student’s mentor.